braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/email_capture.md

 ### Step 4: Style your message

-Customize the look and feel of your message using the drag-and-drop [in-app message components][3].
+Customize the look and feel of your sign-up form using the drag-and-drop [in-app message components][3].

 ## Reporting